exploring self-realization, sacred personhood, and full humanity

 E. Your metaphor is not so far-fetched.
 He virtually engineered a dramatic “rescue raid” to free Elizabeth from her own house!

-E. Thank you, Baby Doll.
-And if I may, as postscript, I’d like to add one more small item.
+E. Thank you, and if I may, as postscript, I’d like to add one more small item.
 I say “small” as Elizabeth did not linger here but yet could easily be ranked as one of her more notable thoughts.

 K. Please, Dear.